 Once the couscous is finished cooking, drain it in a strainer.
 Immediately pour the warm couscous into a serving bowl, and pour the lemon salad dressing onto couscous.

 The lemon herb couscous salad will absorb more of the salad dressing if combined while still warm.
-Stir to fully combine.
+Stir, to fully combine the ingredients.

-Put The Rest Of This Lemon Herb Couscous Salad Together
+Put The Rest Of The Lemon Herb Couscous Salad Together

 Once the lemon herb couscous salad is mixed together, it is ready to serve!
 I transferred the salad to a pretty bowl, and garnished it with a sprig of fresh dill.